seniordev027/mock_google_search/README.md

 ## Documentation

 > **1. Home page:**
 >- Search query page.
 (Imitation of the Google home page).
+On this page you can make a search query, voice dialing is also supported by clicking on the microphone icon.
+Added the ability to change the background image by clicking the pencil icon in the lower right corner of the screen.
 >
 > **2. Search result page:**
->- A page displaying search results with links to relevant resources..
+>- A page displaying search results with links to relevant resources.
+On this page you can also make search queries

  **Frameworks / libs dokumentation:** <br>
 - [Getting Started with React](https://reactjs.org/docs/getting-started.html) <br>